 Critics of these stories say they seem intended to reinforce the company’s no-nonsense brand and encourage cost-awareness among company staff.
 They point out that Kamprad may have been the world’s richest man, that he owned several lavish houses around the world, and that it would be ludicrous to assume a man of such wealth would not have used any of it for private purposes.

 IKEA’s elaborate ownership structure, with several off-shore trust funds that were controlled but not strictly owned by Kamprad himself, made it impossible to establish just how rich he was, but estimates frequently put Kamprad between number 1 and number 11 on the world rich list.

 IKEA has dodged anti-corporate sentiments remarkably well.
 Few allegations of poor labour practices, bad environmental policies or arrogant customer service have tarnished the brand name.

 Room for further expansion?

 Kamprad has been married twice.
 In his first marriage, to Kerstin Wadling, he adopted a daughter, Annika Kihlbom.
-In the other, to Margaretha Stennert, he has three sons: Peter, Jonas and Mathias.
-The three sons are gradually succeeding their father, who now serves as senior advisor at IKEA.
+In the other, to Margaretha Stennert, he had three sons: Peter, Jonas and Mathias.
+The three sons gradually succeeded their father, who had served as senior advisor at IKEA.

 Is there room for expansion?
 Sure.
 After all, so far only a quarter of the world’s nations have access to an IKEA store.